“Your Majesty,” I said, dropping into a deep curtsy.

 He strode forward and bowed deeply.
 “Please forgive my tardiness, Your Majesty.”

-John unfurled from his bow only to press his forehead to her glove in supplication.
+John unfurled from his bow and pressed his forehead to her glove in supplication.
 “Your Majesty is the embodiment of Christian charity.”

 From the slight pink that appeared in the queen’s cheeks, she was pleased by the compliment.
 “And you are just as charming as ever.”